enebular/enebular-runtime-agent/README.md

 - `NODE_RED_COMMAND` - The command to use to start Node-RED.

 - `ENEBULAR_CONFIG_PATH` - The path of the enebular-agent's main configuration file.

-- `ACTIVATOR` - The activator module to use.

 Each of the ports have additional configuration options.
 Please see the readme files of each port for details.